top of page

 According to a 2023 study by SEMrush, over 58% of all Google searches now result in zero clicks, meaning users get what they need directly from AI summaries, snippets, or visual features without ever visiting a website.
 That means if your content doesn’t stand out, it gets buried—or worse, skipped entirely.

-Uniqueness isn’t just a creative choice anymore—it’s a strategic advantage.
+Being unique is no longer a creative choice.
+It’s a requirement and a strategic advantage.
 In fact, Google’s Helpful Content System update (2022) emphasized "originality and personal expertise" as essential signals of value.

 So lean into what sets you apart.
 The details.
 The voice.
 The offer that no one else can replicate.
 That’s what gets you noticed—and what keeps your content showing up, even as AI continues to reorganize the way we search.